- Mon – Fri

 The General Counsel is available to provide legal advice and representation to Rhode Island School of Design and its trustees, officers, employees, and student leaders while acting on the College’s behalf.
 The services of the General Counsel include advice and counsel on all matters having legal significance for the College, coordination of outside counsel handling lawsuits and specialized matters, assistance with policy development, review of major contracts, and preventive law workshops and educational programs.

 As counsel for the College, the General Counsel cannot provide legal advice or representation to individuals in connection with matters against the College or with other personal matters.
 If you need personal legal advice or representation, you may be able to obtain information or assistance from the resources listed elsewhere on this page.
-Students can obtain free advice on landlord-tenant and other basic legal matters from an attorney available through the Office of Student Life.
-To make an appointment, call 401 454-6602.

 You may contact the General Counsel at any time, but you are encouraged to do so early on in matters in which legal issues may arise.
 With advance planning, it often is possible to reduce legal risks while still achieving your desired goals.
 If you have received a lawsuit, subpoena, or other legal notice or document involving the College, please notify the General Counsel immediately.